 There are currently active collaborations with Neurocritical Care, Emergency Medicine, Neuroradiology, Interventional Neuroradiology, Neurosurgery, Vascular Surgery, and Cardiology, as well as with the UNC School of Public Health.
 State-art clinical and research imaging resources are available at the UNC Medical Center and at the UNC Biomedical Research Imaging Core.
 Translational research training and support is provided by the NC TraCS Institute, UNC's NIH-funded CTSA.

 Applicants must complete an ACGME-accredited neurology residency and be ABPN board-eligible or board-certified in neurology prior to the start of the fellowship.

-The Program is participating in the NRMP match for the current application cycle (the 2017-2018 academic year).
-The Program will accept applications via ERAS for a July 2017 start beginning in November 2015.
-We require a personal statement of interests and career goals, a current curriculum vitae, and three letters of recommendation, which should include one letter from the Program Director of the applicant's neurology residency training program.
+The program is participating in the NRMP match for the current application cycle (the 2017-2018 academic year) and will accept applications via ERAS for a July 2017 start beginning in November 2015.
+We require a personal statement of interests and career goals, a current curriculum vitae, and three letters of recommendation, which should include one letter from the program director of the applicant's neurology residency training program.
 Important dates are listed below:

 ERAS opens: November 15 (applicants), December 1 (programs); applications accepted through February 2016.
 Interviews will be conducted in March and April of 2016.

 Questions regarding the fellowship program should be submitted to:

 Program contact telephone: (919) 966-8162 (Taylor Striker, Program Coordinator, email@example.com)